Aliases for NR3C2 Gene

-NR3C2 (Nuclear Receptor Subfamily 3, Group C, Member 2) is a Protein Coding gene.
-Diseases associated with NR3C2 include pseudohyperaldosteronism type 2 and pseudohypoaldosteronism type i, autosomal dominant.
-Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
-An important paralog of this gene is AR.
+NR3C2 (Nuclear Receptor Subfamily 3 Group C Member 2) is a Protein Coding gene.
+Diseases associated with NR3C2 include Pseudohypoaldosteronism, Type I, Autosomal Dominant and Hypertension, Early-Onset, Autosomal Dominant, With Severe Exacerbation In Pregnancy.
+Among its related pathways are Nuclear Receptor transcription pathway and ACE Inhibitor Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and steroid hormone receptor activity.
+An important paralog of this gene is NR3C1.

 Receptor for both mineralocorticoids (MC) such as aldosterone and glucocorticoids (GC) such as corticosterone or cortisol.
 Binds to mineralocorticoid response elements (MRE) and transactivates target genes.
 The effect of MC is to increase ion and water transport and thus raise extracellular fluid volume and blood pressure and lower potassium levels.

 Mineralocorticoid receptors (MRs) are nuclear hormone receptors of the NR3C class, which also includes androgen, progesterone and glucocorticoid receptors.
 They can exist as homo- or heterodimers and are coupled to Hsp90 or HMGB proteins.